federicocarboni/scarpet-ls/README.md

 Error reporting is still not very accurate and autocomplete depends on it in some places, making autocomplete not work sometimes.

 Not all built-in functions can be autocompleted or show documentation.
+Shown signatures are sometimes incorrect (please contribute to [FedericoCarboni/scarpet-docs] to fix those as you find them).

 Global variables are handled somewhat inconsistently and will not autocomplete some of the time.